sigma0-dev/zkbitcoin/whitepaper/index.md

 In order to spend such a transaction, someone (e.g. Bob) needs to produce:

 1. The verifier key that hashes to that digest.
-2. An unsigned transaction that consumes a stateless zkApp (as input), and produces a fee to the zkBitcoin fund (as output).
+2. An unsigned transaction that consumes a stateless zkapp (as input), and produces a fee to the zkBitcoin fund (as output).
 All other inputs and outputs are free.
 3. A proof that verifies with a single public input: a truncated transaction ID (so that the proof authenticates that specific transaction).

 To reiterate, the public input is structured as follows: